Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 Microsoft Store

-Microsoft is the source of the Xbox, so hopefully it'll be getting in on the restock action.
-We haven't had official confirmation yet, so sit tight.View Deal
+Microsoft is the source of the Xbox, so hopefully it'll be getting in on the restock action, just like Sony did with the PS5 this week.
+The US arm is letting players order consoles through the Microsoft Store app for Xbox One, so you can try accessing it on your console to see how you get on.View Deal

 Very